-The deadline for adding courses, dropping courses without grade record and changing sections for each enrollment period is listed in the Dedman School of Law Calendar.
+The deadline for adding courses, dropping courses without grade record and changing sections for each enrollment period is listed on the Dedman School of Law Calendar.
 Students must seek the professor's permission to drop a class.
 Students have until noon of the last day of instruction to drop a class and receive a grade of W. The specific deadline is listed in the Dedman School of Law Calendar.

-After the deadline date in the Dedman School of Law Calendar, the student may not drop a class.
-All schedule changes must be processed by the deadline date specified in the Dedman School of Law Calendar.
+After the deadline date on the Dedman School of Law Calendar, the student may not drop a class.
+All schedule changes must be processed by the deadline date specified on the Dedman School of Law Calendar.
 Note: Schedule changes are not complete for official University record purposes unless finalized in the University Registrar's Office.

 Student-Athletes.
 Students must consult with the Athletic Compliance Office prior to dropping a course.
 In the consultation, the student will review the effects the drop might have on his or her athletic participation and financial aid.
-After the consultation, the Athletic Compliance Office will update Access.SMU Self Service to allow the student to process the drop, if necessary.
+After the consultation, the Athletic Compliance Office will update Access.SMU Self-Service to allow the student to process the drop, if necessary.
 The consultation is advisory; students are responsible for their enrollment.
 For assistance regarding scholarships or other aspects of being a student-athlete, students should contact the Office of the Assistant Athletic Director for Student-Athlete Development.

 International Students.
-Students should consult with the International Center prior to dropping a course.
+Students must consult with the International Center prior to dropping a course.
 If dropping a course will cause the student to be enrolled in fewer than the required number of hours to remain a full-time student, the student's immigration status could be affected.
-After the consultation, the student may drop a course through Access.SMU Self Service.
+After the consultation, the International Center will update Access.SMU to allow the student to process the drop, if necessary.
 The consultation is advisory; students are responsible for their enrollment.

 Students on Merit or Need-Based Financial Aid.
 Students should consult with their financial aid adviser prior to dropping a course.
 If dropping a course will cause the student to be enrolled in fewer than the required number of hours to remain a full-time student, the student's financial aid status may be affected.
-After the consultation, the student may drop a course through Access.SMU Self Service.
+After the consultation, the student may drop a course through Access.SMU Self-Service.
 The consultation is advisory; students are responsible for their enrollment.
 Questions regarding this procedure or financial aid should be directed to the Office of the Associate Financial Aid Director.